-The Cost of Leverage
+Return Stacking and the Cost of Leverage

 Overview

-Whenever we borrow money – whether explicitly or implicitly – we should expect to have to pay some sort of financing rate.
+Whenever we borrow money—whether explicitly or implicitly — we should expect to have to pay some sort of financing rate.
 In this article, we explore this cost of financing in futures contracts, one of the primary instruments used to implement return stacking concepts.
-We demonstrate that competitive market forces have, historically, kept financing rates in line with overnight borrowing rates (e.g. LIBOR/SOFR) and 3-month Treasury bill rates for Treasury and S&P 500 futures contracts.
+We demonstrate that competitive market forces have, historically, kept financing rates in line with overnight borrowing rates (e.g., LIBOR/SOFR) and 3-month Treasury bill rates for Treasury and S&P 500 futures contracts.

 Key Topics

-Leverage, Financing Rate, Futures, Derivatives
+Leverage, Financing Rate, Futures, Derivatives, Portable Alpha

-The core idea behind return stacking is layering one investment return on top of another, achieving more than $1 of exposure for every $1 invested.
 Of course, if we want to invest more money than we have, it will require us to borrow, which means leverage.
 One of the key questions with any form of leverage is: how much does it cost?
 What is the financing rate of the money borrowed?

 Many individuals will already be very familiar with this concept.
 Homeowners with a mortgage have borrowed money to buy an asset at a defined financing rate.
 Unfortunately, there are no mortgages for investors looking to buy exposure in alternative investment strategies, so we must look elsewhere for our leverage.

 In some cases, it is possible for investors to borrow directly from their brokers.
-For example, Schwab, TD Ameritrade, and Fidelity all offer margin accounts that allow you to borrow money with rates varying from 9.25% to 14.75% depending upon how much money you plan to borrow (as of the date of publishing, 1-Month Treasury Bill reference rate is 5.51%).
+For example, Schwab, TD Ameritrade, and Fidelity all offer margin accounts that allow you to borrow money with rates varying from 9.25% to 14.75%, depending upon how much money you plan to borrow (as of the date of publishing, 1-Month Treasury Bill reference rate is 5.51%).

 Unfortunately, these interest rates impose an exceptionally high hurdle for any investment we might look to stack, since we will only be able to keep any return in excess of the borrowing rate.